Georgekemk/Educopter/README.md

 # EDUCOPTER

-## Welcome

 Welcome to the **EDUCOPTER GitHub repository**.

-This project has been developed based on the excellent work of the **OBAL project**, which demonstrated that a Raspberry Pi can be used as the core of a custom ArduPilot flight controller.
-Special thanks go to **Mohammad Hefny** for his contribution to the OBAL project and for making the development of accessible Linux-based flight controllers possible.
+This project has been developed based on the work of the **OBAL project**, which demonstrated that a Raspberry Pi can be used as the single flight computer for a custom ArduPilot flight controller.
+Thanks go to **Mohammad Hefny** for his contribution to custom Linux flight controller developement.

-EDUCOPTER builds upon this foundation with the goal of creating a **simpler, highly replicable drone platform designed specifically for education and experimentation**.
+EDUCOPTER builds upon this foundation with the goal of creating a **simpler, highly replicable custom flight controller designed specifically for education and experimentation**.

 ---